bukecanturk/w-boson-mass-analysis/README.md

 (In the process, intermediate particle is the W boson.)
 ### Analysis
-While in processes such as Z → μ⁺ μ⁻, invariant mass can be calculated easily, (for further info, visit my other repo. 'muon-sm-llp-analysis') in current process, since the neutrino leaves no trace in the detector, pz of the neutrino is unknown.
+While in processes such as Z → μ⁺ μ⁻, invariant mass can be calculated easily, (for further info, visit my other repo. 'muon-sm-llp-analysis') in current process, since the neutrino leaves no trace in the detector, $p_z$ of the neutrino is unknown.
 Therefore, the classical invariant mass formula cannot be used.

 Instead the transverse mass mT is calculated, avoiding the unknown $p_z$ .